az-digital/arizona-bootstrap/site/docs/2.0/content/font.md

 ### Reference link

-Arizona Bootstrap uses Adobe Typekit with a centrally managed netid to manage our font reference links within Arizona Bootstrap.
+Arizona Bootstrap uses an Adobe Typekit account with shared governance to manage our font reference links within Arizona Bootstrap.

 Put this within your `<head>` tag **above** the reference to Arizona Bootstrap.